How to Commit to Your Healthy Habits All Year Long

 Keep A Journal

 Writing down everything that you consume will keep you accountable.
 If you gain weight, you can glance at your journey which will help you find what might be causing this.
-Logging everything you eat and drink will also make you more mindful about your choices.
+Logging everything you eat and drink will also make you more mindful of your choices.
 You may want to reach for those chocolates, but knowing you’ll have to write this action down may prevent you from putting them in your mouth.
 Even after you reach your target weight, you may want to continue to journal all of your food so that you stay on track.

 Drink More Water